 Readings, writing prompts, and exercises will keep students inspired throughout the class, whether their goal is to begin writing for publication, moving from amateur to professional, or to explore better ways to pitch editors and make more money.

 Each week, the class will cover one element of food writing and one element of the business of writing about cuisine, foodway, wine, spirits and beverages.
 Students will leave with assigned activities and readings each week, and instructor Naomi Tomky will provide personal feedback on each assignment.

 FOCUS ON FOOD WRITING CURRICULUM

 Week 1: In the introduction, we’ll discuss what, exactly, food writing is, and all of the different shapes it takes.
-We will discuss using voice and tone to shape our work, and how we use different ones for different outlets as we look at where our writing might fit.
+We will work on description: how do we describe what we’re eating in a compelling, appetizing way?
+Or unappetizing, if necessary.